Non-Identifiability in Network Autoregressions: Identifiability

-\begin{example2} Consider a row-normalized or symmetric Complete Bipartite model with $X=\left( \iota_{n},x,Wx\right) $, for some $x\in\mathbb{R}^{n}$ (such that $X$ is full rank).
-Since the matrices $I_{n}$, $W$, $W^{2}$ are linearly independent, Proposition 1 in \cite{Bramoulle2009} implies that $\lambda$ and $\beta$ are identified from an i.i.d.\ sample of observations from the model.
-However, as noted in Example \ref{exa CBG}, Assumption \ref{assum id} fails, and therefore $\mathrm{rank}(X,WX)=k$.
-Thus, according to Lemma \ref{lemma identif mean}, $\lambda$ and $\beta$ cannot be identified from a single observation of the model, whatever the value of $x$.
+\begin{example2} Consider the row-normalized or symmetric Complete Bipartite model of Example \ref{exa CBG} with an intercept, a regressor, and a contextual effect term, so that $X=\left( \iota_{n},x,Wx\right) $ for some arbitrary vector $x\in\mathbb{R}^{n}$ (such that $X$ is full rank).
+This model is a particular case of equation (1) in \cite{Bramoulle2009}.
+Because the matrices $I_{n}$, $W$, $W^{2}$ are linearly independent, Proposition 1 in \cite{Bramoulle2009} establishes that the parameters $\lambda$ and $\beta$ are identified from an i.i.d.\ sample of observations from the model, as long as $\beta_{2}\lambda+\beta_{3}\neq0$.\footnote{ Parameter restrictions such as $\beta_{2}\lambda+\beta_{3}\neq0$ do not appear in Proposition \ref{lemma identif mean}, due to the fact that generic identification is considered there.} However, in this model $\mathrm{rank} (X,WX)=k$, and therefore $\lambda$ and $\beta$ cannot be identified from a single observation of the model (without assumptions beyond $\mathrm{E} (\boldsymbol{\varepsilon})=0$), by Proposition \ref{lemma identif mean} .\footnote{In fact, Condition \ref{assum id} fails in this model (see Example \ref{exa CBG failure app} in Appendix \ref{app further} with a number of partitions equal to two), which implies $\mathrm{rank}(X,WX)=k$.}